Model-Free Design of Control Systems over Wireless Fading Channels: Numerical Experiments

-\paragraph{Co-Design --- Linear System} Next we evaluate settings where the centralized decision maker must learn both the resource allocation and control policies, opening up the possibility of designing communication-aware controllers that compute control signals based not only on plant states but also on fading conditions.
-An immediate approach in this setting is to consider a single, centralized agent simultaneously learning control and allocation policies.
-That leads to a problem with high dimensionality, and learning good policies in this setting is challenging --- especially as the number of users in the system grows, since the number of parameters to be learned depends on the number and dimension of the plants in the wireless system, cf. equation \eqref{eq:nn_output}; or as plants become more unstable.
-To overcome that issue, we first compare two approaches to solve the problem, namely \begin{enumerate} \item Single agent: simultaneously learning control and allocation policies (cf. equations \eqref{eq:joint_design_state_RL} - \eqref{eq:joint_design_action_RL}); \item Separate agents: allocation decisions are computed by an AP agent, based on plants states and channel conditions; control actions are computed by an RC agent, based on plants states, channel conditions and allocation actions. \end{enumerate} In the second approach, the states of the agents representing the AP and the RC are given by
+\paragraph{Co-Design --- Linear System} Next we evaluate scenarios where one must learn both the resource allocation and control policies.
+An immediate approach is to consider a single, centralized agent simultaneously learning both policies.
+That leads to a problem with high dimensionality, however, and learning good policies in this setting is challenging, especially as the number of users in the system grows --- since the number of parameters to be learned depends on the number of plants in the wireless system and on the dimension of the plants states, cf. equation \eqref{eq:nn_output} --- or in the presence of more unstable plants.
+To address these practical challenges, we further consider an alternative RL formulation that features a separation in design between the communication and control policies, and compare two approaches to solve the problem, namely \begin{enumerate} \item Single agent: simultaneously learning control and allocation policies (cf. equations \eqref{eq:joint_design_state_RL} - \eqref{eq:joint_design_action_RL}); \item Separate agents: allocation decisions are computed by an AP agent, based on plants states and channel conditions; control actions are computed by an RC agent, based on plants states, channel conditions and allocation actions. \end{enumerate} In the second approach, the states of the agents representing the AP and the RC are given by

 with $s_t^{AP} \in \mathbb{R}^{m \times (1 + p)}$, $s_t^{RC} \in \mathbb{R}^{m \times (1 + p + 1)}$.
-The AP agent outputs allocation decisions taken according to the resource allocation policy $\pi_{\alpha}(\tdh,\tdx; \theta_\alpha)$, while the RC agent generates control signals $u_t$ according to the control policy $\pi_{u}(\tdh,\tdx, \alpha; \theta_u)$.
+The AP agent outputs allocation decisions taken according to the resource allocation policy $\pi_{\alpha}(\tilde{h},\tilde{x}; \theta_\alpha)$, while the RC agent generates control signals $u_t$ according to the control policy $\pi_{u}(\tilde{h},\tilde{x}, \alpha; \theta_u)$.
 Since we assume plants to have independent dynamics, we can learn a controller for each plant under approach (2) to reduce the dimensionality of the learning problem.
-Then, the AP agent solves the constrained RL problem described in equation \eqref{eq:constrained_optimal_prob_param_single_agent} via a primal-dual algorithm, while the RC agent solves a standard RL problem to minimize
+Then, the AP agent solves the constrained RL problem described in equation \eqref{eq:constrained_optimal_prob_param_single_agent} via a primal-dual algorithm, while the RC agent solves a standard RL problem to minimize the quadratic cost

 for each plant $i$, with $Q_{i}$ and $R_{i}$ submatrices of $Q$ and $R$ of appropriate dimensions.

 Here, we consider a collection of $m = 10$ linear plants,